skrysmanski/blogtext/readme.txt

 Tags: formatting, markup, post
 Requires at least: 3.0.0
 Tested up to: 3.1.0
-Stable tag: 0.9.0c
+Stable tag: 0.9.0e

 BlogText is a plugin for WordPress that adds a simple wiki-like syntax to WordPress and enriches it with a good Wordpress editor integration.

 == Description ==
-BlogText (http://blogtext.mayastudios.com) is a plugin for WordPress that allows you to use a simple wiki-like syntax to write your posts and pages.
+BlogText (http://blogtext.mayastudios.com) is a plugin for WordPress that allows you to use a simple wiki-like syntax (based on the Creole wiki syntax) to write your posts and pages.
 This syntax is easy-to-learn and fast-to-type.
 The goal behind BlogText is that you don’t need to write HTML anymore to achieve the desired text layout.

 The following list lists some of the markups supported by BlogText.
 For a more complete list, see BlogText's syntax description page at http://blogtext.mayastudios.com/syntax/ (which is written entirely in BlogText